Spring Garden Revival

 Keep Leaves Out of Streets & Storm Drains: Marblehead's MS4 Stormwater Compliance Requirements

-Marblehead participates in the federal MS4 program under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
-21), which mandate zero tolerance for leaves in streets, gutters, and storm drains.
-Leaves that enter the stormwater system can degrade water quality in Massachusetts Bay and local ponds by increasing nutrient loading, depleting oxygen, and promoting algae growth.
-Residents must ensure that leaves are never raked or blown into the street, and all curbside piles are kept well clear of stormwater inlets.
-Compliance with MassDEP Stormwater Management Standards is essential for protecting Marblehead’s waterways.
-For more information, contact the Department of Public Works or the Massachusetts Department of Environmental Protection.
+Proper leaf management is critical for compliance with the MS4 (Municipal Separate Storm Sewer System) program under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+21).
+Marblehead enforces a zero tolerance policy for leaves in streets, gutters, and storm drains to protect water quality in Massachusetts Bay and local water bodies.
+Leaves in stormwater systems contribute to nutrient loading, oxygen depletion, and harmful algae blooms.
+Residents must keep all yard waste off paved surfaces and comply with MassDEP Stormwater Management Standards.
+For more information, contact the local DPW or the Massachusetts Department of Environmental Protection.

 Marblehead's Implementation of Massachusetts Organic Waste Management Requirements for Fall Leaves